mideind/BinPackage/README.md

 # Installation and setup

 You must have Python >= 3.6 installed on your machine (CPython or PyPy).
-If you are using a Python virtual environment (`virtualenv`), activate it first:
+If you are using a Python virtual environment (`virtualenv`), activate it first (substituting your environment name for `venv` below):

 ```bash
 $ venv/bin/activate